ablwr/ablwr.github.io/_posts/2019-06-17-artist-exibition-copy-final-2-preserving-diacritics-in-filenames-as-significant-properties-in-media-conservation.md

 encoding pattern, or this network-based art installation is presented in English but the operating system prefers Cyrillic.
 But practically speaking, is retaining the language but converting it to an interoperable encoding standard appropriate, when the difference is indistinguishable to human perception?
+Should it be tossed in the trash like a .DS_Store?
 For those of you who work in media conservation, where do you draw the line with "significant properties"?
-Does this fit into the artist's intent, or contextualization, or presentation and replication?
+What is meaningful, when and where is it meaningful, and how is it meaningful?
+Does this fit into the artist's intent, or contextualization of an artwork, historical significance and research, or significant in the accurate presentation and replication?

 ## Conclusion?